kernelshreyak/ai-ml-learning/readme.md

 4. Install Jupyter extension in VSCode https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter

-After completing above steps, the sample.ipynb notebook can be used to run sample codes
+After completing above steps, any of the notebooks can be run like usual

+### Azure AI learning

+This folder contains notebooks which I used for testing during my learning for AI-900 and DP-900 courses from Microsoft